adri4silva/Phonegap-Plugins/README.md

 ## Phonegap Camera Tutorial

-Explaining the Phonegap Camera
+Explaining the Phonegap Camera plugin

 ### Camera Function

-When can specify some options like the listed below
+We can specify some options like the listed below

 ```Javascript
 takePhoto: function(){